DJV512/ParticleLife/README.md

 This project is still a work in progress, and will change frequently.

 ### NOTE:
-The code within main.js is entirely copied from the YouTube video "The code behind Particle Life" by Toh Mohr.
+The code within main.js is entirely copied from the YouTube video "The code behind Particle Life" by Tom Mohr.
 I copied that code first just to see how it works, before implementing my own version in Python.
 I claim no ownership of the javascript code.
 See these links instead: https://github.com/tom-mohr/particle-life-app